 "It was early" on the 15th day of Nisan when the Lord was delivered into the hands of the Gentiles.
 In the previous night He and His disciples had partaken of the Paschal Supper.
 The betrayer alone was too busy with his plans to finish the meal.
 He had, so to speak, separated from the fellowship of Israel before he excommunicated himself from that of Christ.
-While the Paschal services in the "guest-chamber" were prolonged by the teaching and the intercession of the Master, and when the concluding rites of that night merged in the institution of the Lord's Supper, Judas was completing, with the chief priests and elders, the betrayal of Jesus, and received the "reward of iniquity."
-(Acts 1:18) Either the impetuosity of the traitor, or, more probably, the thought that such an opportunity might never come to them again, decided the elders, who, till then, had intended to delay the capture of Jesus till after the Feast, for "fear of the multitude."
+While the Paschal services in the "guest-chamber" were prolonged by the teaching and the intercession of the Master, and when the concluding rites of that night merged in the institution of the Lord's Supper, Judas was completing, with the chief priests and elders, the betrayal of Jesus, and the traitor, or, more probably, the thought that such an opportunity might never come to them again, decided the elders, who, till then, had intended to delay the capture of Jesus till after the Feast, for "fear of the multitude."
 It was necessary to put aside, not only considerations of truth and of conscience, but to violate almost every fundamental principle of their own judicial administration.
 In such a cause, however, the end would sanctify any means.